PmasonFF/Zooniverse-data-digging/Panoptes_client_examples/subject_downloader_readme.md

 To use This script, the easiest way is to create a new directory where you want to download the subject images to, then copy this script to that directory, and run it from there.

-The first section requests your zooniverse credentials.
-When entering your password, be advised that it shows on the interpreter screen.
-The script then asks for the subject set id number.
-If you do not have rights to that subject set, it reports it as not found.
+The script asks for the subject set id number.
+If the set id has been deleted, it reports it as not found.
+Note: it appears subject sets other than those for your project can be downloaded, so be careful you have selected the correct one!

 The script then queries the subject set adding the all the members to a list.
-The script reports the number of subject in the subject set ready to download.
+The script reports the number of subjects in the subject set ready to download.
 This can take a few minutes for a large subject set!!!

 Once that task is finished, the script asks for the path of the directory to download to, with a shortcut for the current working directory.